Brahma Chellaney: Education and career

+Career

+Chellaney was described in The New York Times in 1999 as "one of the independent experts who helped draft India's proposed nuclear doctrine".
+The country's draft nuclear doctrine was publicly released in August 1999.
 The institutions where he has held appointments include Harvard University, the Norwegian Nobel Institute, the Brookings Institution, the Paul H. Nitze School of Advanced International Studies at the Johns Hopkins University, and the Australian National University.
 Graham Tobin from the University of South Florida has as described Chellaney’s geopolitical analyses as astute and critical.

-Ideas

-Chellaney was described in The New York Times in 1999 as "one of the independent experts who helped draft India's proposed nuclear doctrine".
-The country's draft nuclear doctrine was publicly released in August 1999.

 Chellaney coined the term debt-trap diplomacy to describe how the Chinese government leverages the debt burden of smaller countries for geopolitical ends.

 He saw 'debt trap diplomacy' in China's handling of Sri Lanka's debt distress by taking over its Hambantota port on a long-term lease.

 The thesis caught on and began to be used widely, becoming "something approaching conventional wisdom", especially in Washington DC.

-Other scholars have disputed the assessment, arguing that Chinese finance was not the source of Sri Lanka’s financial distress.
+Other scholars have disputed the assessment, and the "myth of debt trap", arguing that Chinese finance was not the source of Sri Lanka’s financial distress.